MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/New-MgUserTodoList.md

 # New-MgUserTodoList

 ## SYNOPSIS
-Create a new lists object.
+Create new navigation property to lists for users

 ## SYNTAX